DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/05-terraform.md

 ## How to Use - Initial Deployment

-New user please continue and follow this section - Users with existing infrastructure, please skip to our [existing infrastructure section](#deploying-with-terraform-for-users-with-existing-infrastructure).
+New user please continue and follow this section - Users with existing infrastructure, please skip to our [existing infrastructure section](#how-to-use---deploying-with-terraform-for-users-with-existing-infrastructure).

 1. (Optional) If you have an HDB you want to migrate to FinSpace, replace the dummy HDB in `TorQ-Amazon-FinSpace-Starter-Pack/hdb`.
 2. Move into the `TorQ-Amazon-FinSpace-Starter-Pack/terraform-deployment/deployments` directory; this will be the Terraform working directory from which you should run all `terraform` commands.
 3. Modify variables inside the `terraform.tfvars` file, such as region name, environment name, database name.
 You can modify it by replacing the variable name inside of `"Name"`.
 For example, For the variable on `role-name`, you can change the variable name by replacing `"finspace-role"`.
 4. (Optional) If you have changed the database name from the default `finspace-database` to any other names, please also edit the `env.q` file, changing the database name to the new variable that you have set in line 19.
 5. Run `aws configure` in the terminal to set up your access key and secret key from your AWS account.
 This is needed to connect to your account and use the Terraform deployment.
-Check our resource link for more instructions on how to find your access key and secret key.
+Check our resource link for more instructions on how to find your access key and secret key [Prerequisites](#prerequisites).
 6. From your Terraform working directory which is `TorQ-Amazon-FinSpace-Starter-Pack/terraform-deployment/deployments`, run `terraform init`.
 7. If initialized without error, run `terraform plan`.
 This will show all resources set to be created or destroyed by Terraform.
 8. Run `terraform apply` to execute this plan.
 The initial deployment can take approximately 45 minutes, and connection losses can cause errors with deployment, so it's a good idea to run this in `nohup`.
 (Using `nohup` might lead to a higher cost of operating the codes if you are using Terraform from a cloud environment.)
 Example nohup run: `nohup terraform apply -auto-approve > terraform_apply.log 2>&1 &`.